 Q: What flavors pair well with blueberry?

-A: Lemon and blueberry are a pretty classic combination.
+Lemon and blueberry are a pretty classic combination.
 You can also pair this icing with a vanilla cupcake (or cake), blueberry cupcake.
+I love it with lemon cake, or a cupcake that has lemon curd inside.
+If you combine that with the sweet blueberries in this creamy frosting, you will be wondering why you weren’t doing this sooner.

 Q: Can I use fresh blueberries in this recipe?
 Or should I use dried or freeze dried blueberries?